Home

 Invited by a UK-based curator to exhibit new sculptural textile works in a curated international exhibition in Kyoto, Japan.
 The project situates contemporary textile practice within dialogues between movement, constructed form, and historical craft traditions.

-Dictionary – Prism Mile End Gallery London ‘Dictionary’ – May
+Dictionary – Mile End Gallery London

 2025

-Prism Textiles, Any Other Business – Mile End Gallery, London
+Any Other Business – Mile End Gallery, London

 Willow Gallery, Oswestry